shanushka/shanushka/README.md

 <!--
 **shanushka/shanushka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+### I am a full stack developer mainly focused in Javascript and Python.

 Linked
 Here are some ideas to get you started: